Glossary and Acronyms

 The risk that an issuer is unable to raise funds, as required, in an orderly manner and without financial penalty.
 For the Australian Government, funding risk encompasses the ability to raise term funding to cover future Budget needs (including the maturities of Treasury Bonds and Treasury Indexed Bonds).
 This is distinct from re‑financing risk, which relates to the ability to ‘roll‑over’ or pay down short‑term funding obligations.

 A collection of like financial products or commodities, grouped together, that are used to define the benchmark for pricing a futures contract.
-The Australian Securities Exchange 3 year, 10 year and 20 year Treasury Bond futures baskets consist of collections of Treasury Bond lines that have an average term to maturity of approximately three, ten and twenty years respectively.
+The Australian Securities Exchange three-year, 10-year and 20-year Treasury Bond futures baskets consist of collections of Treasury Bond lines that have an average term to maturity of approximately three, ten and twenty years respectively.

 An agreement to buy or sell an asset at a specified date in the future at a price agreed today.
 The agreement is completed by physical delivery or cash settlement, or alternatively is offset prior to the expiration date.
 In Australia, standardised futures contracts are traded on the Australian Securities Exchange.
-Futures contracts traded on the Australian Securities Exchange include contracts for 3 year, 10 year and 20 year Treasury Bonds.
+Futures contracts traded on the Australian Securities Exchange include contracts for three-year, 10-year and 20-year Treasury Bonds.

 The basis of measurement where an asset or liability is recorded at fair value on initial recognition and, after initial recognition, by amortisation of the initial value using market rates at the time the transaction was conducted that gave rise to the asset or liability.